 - Develop employability skills within the Program Participants

 - Create an esprit de corps within the work groups

 - Broaden the Program Participants' view of the Omaha community

 - Generate a vision of work opportunities for the Program Participants

 - Enhance the Program Participants' understanding of community citizenship

 - Build and strengthen the metropolitan community through the efforts of the Program Participants

 The UNO SummerWorks program is designed for a select group of high school youth 15-18 years old wanting summer employment and the opportunity to learn new skills while gaining work experience.
-Through the UNO SummerWorks program, approximately 18-20 adult leam leaders will be hired by UNO as employees.
-Each team leader will be assigned a group of approximately six high school students also hired as UNO employees (hereinafter referred to as “Program Participants”).
-The team leaders will be responsible for supervising, mentoring, and assisting the program participants in the nine week summer work program, which will run from June 10, 2011, through August 9, 2011.
+Through the UNO SummerWorks program, approximately 22-25 adult leam leaders will be hired by UNO as employees.
+Each team leader will be assigned a group of approximately 6-7 high school students also hired as UNO employees (hereinafter referred to as “Program Participants”).
+The team leaders will be responsible for supervising, mentoring, and assisting the program participants in the nine week summer work program, which will run from June 2, 2014, through August 1, 2014.
 The program participants will work from 9:00 am-3:00 pm, Monday through Friday each week.
 On Monday through Thursday, they will work at work sites inside and outside of the public parks system and at other work sites throughout the metropolitan community.
-Each Friday, Program Participants will participate in activities to gain experience in earned income management, be exposed to community and cultural events, and expand their skills and knowledge about the work force and the community.
+Each Friday, Program Participants will participate in activities to gain experience in earned income management, be exposed to community and cultural events, and expand their skills and knowledge about the career and education opportunities.
 Lunch and transportation will be provided throughout the program for the program participants and team Leaders.

 2014 Nebraska College Fair

 - EducationQuest is hosting a 2014 Nebraska College Fair on Sunday April 6th from 1-3pm at Sapp Fieldhouse on the University of Nebraska at Omaha's campus, registration is FREE!